 Documentation

-Adding documentation to your repos may seem like a chore.
+Adding documentation to your repos might feel like a chore.
 They’re boring and have no real value.
 Wrong.
 It is one of the most underrated pieces of text, especially when you are a beginner.
 Firstly, it shows that you are taking programming seriously and have the initiative to write docs.
 Secondly, it is the only way a new person can know what’s inside your repo.
-Whether your repo has 10 or 10k lines of code, no one will open those folders.
-Having docs is a sneak peek into what’s inside your repo.
+Whether your repo has 10 or 10,000 lines of code, no one will open those folders.
+Having documentation provides a sneak peek into what’s inside your repo.

 Writing Markdown